Conor Shaughnessy: Portsmouth

+a brief spell but played out the final league games of the season with Pompey.

 International career

 Shaughnessy has represented Ireland at U15, U16, U17, U18 and U21 level.
 After his loan move to Hearts he expressed his hopes that he would get a senior international call up similar to fellow Irish under 21 centre back Jimmy Dunne whom he replaced at Tynecastle.

 Personal life

-Shaughnessy's elder brother Joe is also a professional footballer and plays for Scottish Premiership side St.Mirren.
+Shaughnessy's elder brother Joe is also a professional footballer who plays for the A-League side Newcastle Jets.